 The unrest in Turkey demonstrates how Erdogan's rhetoric has polarised Turkish society, despite his political and economic achievements.
 The events could signal political trouble for the powerful Prime Minister.

-As the protests in Turkey continue, Turkish Prime Minister Recep Tayyip Erdogan has been defiant, labeling the protesters gathered in numerous Turkish cities as 'looters' and 'bums'.
+As the protests in Turkey continue, Turkish Prime Minister Recep Tayyip Erdogan has been defiant, labelling the protesters gathered in numerous Turkish cities as 'looters' and 'bums'.
 Erdogan has sought to tie the protesters to the Republican People's Party (CHP) - the heir to the political party established by Turkey's founder Mustafa Kemal Ataturk - and has been clear in his conviction that the movement is an organised effort to damage his Party (the AKP) in advance of upcoming local and presidential elections.

 Erdogan has repeatedly said in interview after interview that he has the support of close to 50 per cent of the electorate, and is therefore within his rights to dismiss the demands of the minority gathered in squares and public spaces all throughout Turkey.
 While the Prime Minister's rhetoric may resonate with his political base - which remains robust and in the plurality, if not outright majority - his brash behaviour has deepened political polarisation and could further undermine Turkey's democracy.